Mobile Menu

 Alternatively, you can sprinkle the powdered sugar over the cookies on a cookie sheet using a sieve.
 I have done both methods with great results!

-Do not sprinkle the cookies with powdered sugar until after they cool or else the sugar will melt into the butterball cookies and you won’t even be able to see the dusting on them!
+Do not sprinkle the cookies with powdered sugar until after they cool or else the sugar will melt into the old-fashioned butterball cookies and you won’t even be able to see the dusting on them!

 Where To Find Vegan Butterscotch Morsels